critocrito/sugarcube/packages/plugin-elasticsearch/README.md

   `sugarcube`.
 - `elastic.omit_fields`: Omit those fields from being stored in Elasticsearch.
 Define multiple fields by separating them with a comma.
 - `elastic.mappings`: Supply a path to a JSON file that contains custom mapping definitions.
+Those custom mappings are merged into the default mappings, which can be found in [`./src/mappings.js`](./src/mappings.js).

 **Example:**